Enyee328/DevOps_Presentation/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: Create at your pACE
-image: /img/home-jumbotron.jpg
+image: /img/rainbow.jpg
-heading: Great coffee with a conscience
-subheading: Support sustainable farming while enjoying a cup
+heading: "Feel | Connect | Create "
+subheading: Make every moment count
 mainpitch:
-  title: Why Kaldi
+  title: Why ACE
   description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
-description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+    ACE is the community for everyone who believes that life should be worth living to the fullest!
+Based on your mood and emotions, we recommend a whole range of activities that are curated just for you.
+Just click and choose how you want to connect and be sure to be greeted with extraordinary connections that bring you from feeling like a 'zero' to a 'hero'!
+Start pacing your journey with us and never feel wasted again.
+description: "ACE is the ultimate space for anyone ready to explore new insights and experience meaningful activities that will create interesting memories for themselves.
+ACE also serves as a global platform for all to connect and share their experiences anytime and anywhere. "
 intro:
   blurbs:
     - image: /img/coffee.png